shaul-da/docs.daml.com/docs/2.7.0/docs/daml-finance/concepts/asset-model.rst

-The account can be created with arbitrary :ref:`controllers <type-daml-finance-interface-account-account-controllers-36430>` (for incoming and outgoing transfers).
+The account can be created with arbitrary :ref:`controllers <type-daml-finance-interface-account-account-controllers-36430>` (for incoming and outgoing transfers, as well as freezes of the account).

-In our examples, we typically let accounts be owners-controlled, i.e., both the current owner and the new owner must authorize transfers.
+In our examples, we typically adopt an owner-controlled approach for accounts.
+This means that both the current owner and the new owner are required to authorize transfers.
+Additionally, we grant the custodian the authority to freeze the account.

 Examples
 ********